umeboshi2/paella/pages/deployment.md

 	- can we do the bcdboot stage with wimlib?
 If not we need to boot into WinPE environment and use it there.

+### Look at using salt windows software repo

+salt-minion on windows

+preseeded keys can be included in winpe.iso

+### Driverpacks

+- slipstream driverpacks into iso

+	- can this be done entirely within debian?

+	- easily?

+- use a samba share for the driverpacks

+	- still need to have network drivers available beforehand

+- store driverpacks installer in system wim

+	- most every system should work, but wim is much larger

+	- store driverpacks installer with local network drivers on system wim, then driverpack install from samba share